 Someone who develops psychosis will have their own unique set of symptoms and experiences, according to their particular circumstances.

-But in general, four main symptoms are associated with a psychotic episode:
+But in general, 3 main symptoms are associated with a psychotic episode:

 - confused and disturbed thoughts

-Hallucinations are where someone sees, hears, smells, tastes or feels things that don't exist outside their mind.
+Hallucinations are where someone sees, hears, smells, tastes or feels things that do not exist outside their mind.

 - sight – seeing colours, shapes or people